stock2shop/website/content/case-studies/calasca.md

 ---
 title: "Calasca"
-heading: "Case Study: Calasca"
+seoTitle: "Case Study: Calasca"
-description: "Calasca supplies a wide variety of high-quality products to the wholesale and retail markets.
+seoDescription: "Calasca supplies a wide variety of high-quality products to the wholesale and retail markets.
 Their range includes homeware, kitchenware, kids & toys, outdoor, pet, luggage/travel, solar, beauty and baby."
 lead: "Calasca supplies a wide variety of high quality products to the wholesale and retail markets.
 Their range includes homeware, kitchenware, kids & toys, outdoor, pet, luggage/travel, solar, beauty and baby."
 summary: "Calasca supplies a wide variety of high quality products to the wholesale and retail markets, including homeware, kitchenware, kids & toys."
 summary2: "Success story featuring Sage Evolution and multiple resellers’ ecommerce channels, as well as Takealot and a B2B Trade Store."